openfun/jitsi-magnify/README.md

-# Jitsi magnify
+# Jitsi Magnify

-An authentication and room management system for Jitsi based on Django.
+An authentication, room and meeting management system for Jitsi based on Django/React.

-Jitsi magnify is built with [ReactJS](https://fr.reactjs.org/) for the frontend, and [Django](https://www.djangoproject.com/) for the backend.
+Jitsi Magnify is built with [ReactJS](https://fr.reactjs.org/) for the frontend, and [Django](https://www.djangoproject.com/) for the backend.

 ## Getting started